 Bruce struck the match and gazed at it, waiting for the flames to lick his fingers.
 As he stood there, entranced, she leapt into the courtyard, girding her courage to do battle for the first time in three years.
 She saw his eyes flicker towards her but the flame drew him back.
 She blew out the match, grabbed the matchbox and threw it.
 With horror she saw it hit the tin of lighter fluid, which slipped from the wall, spraying drops onto her sleeve.
 Desperate to tear the shirt from her body, she forced herself instead to slide her thoughts into his brainwaves.

 The tissue-like barrier that was the outer edge of Bruce’s thoughts thinned, then gave way completely as she pushed through it into his mind.
-Her skin tingled briefly as the torn edges of the protective layer brushed over her, then the barrier sealed up behind her and she was enclosed in another world: a world controlled by Bruce.
+Her skin tingled briefly as the torn edges of the protective layer brushed over her, then the barrier sealed up behind her and she was enclosed in another world: a world controlled by Bruce - the inside of his mind.
 Her vision blurred as her eyes adjusted to this new landscape.
 It was dark in here – dark and squishy.
 Yuck!
 Hot black mud was squelching up between her toes.
-Why don’t my shoes ever come with me into their minds?
+Why don’t my shoes ever come with me into their heads?

 Ahead of her lay a long corridor with dark tunnels branching out on either side.
-All of it was awash with muck made warm by his pain and pleasure.
+All of it was awash with muck that swirled and boiled, filled with all his pain and pleasure.

 She stepped forwards gingerly, almost falling as she sank into mud up to her ankles.
 Her feet slurped as she ploughed through the mire, peering into every tunnel in search of a glimmer of human kindness.
 All around her Bruce’s thoughts were popping out of the muck with disgusting burps.